Parameterisation of non-collinear energy landscapes in itinerant magnets: Results

 \subsection{Fcc Ni}

-Introducing the pre-converged constraining fields into the non-self consistent calculations gives results that match excellently with self-consistent results while the conventional frozen magnon method produces a dispersion curve that is significantly lower (fig.~\ref{fccdisp}).
+Introducing the pre-converged constraining fields into the non-self consistent calculations gives results that match excellently with self-consistent results while the conventional frozen magnon method produces a dispersion curve that is significantly lower (Fig.~\ref{fig3}).

 This means that correcting for the LWA removes almost entirely the large differences between non-self consistent and self-consistent results.
-As a consequence, the exchange parameters of the corrected magnon method correspond much closer to the exchange parameters obtained by the transverse field method, shown in fig.~\ref{niexch}.
+As a consequence, the exchange parameters of the corrected magnon method correspond more closely to the exchange parameters obtained by the transverse field method, shown in Fig.~\ref{fig4}.
 We note that there is a substantial difference between the size of the nearest neighbour interaction obtained in our study when derived from the transverse field or the corrected frozen magnon method and previous self-consistent results.~\cite{antro-shilf}.
-We also get substantially weaker nearest neighbour interaction compared to results of linear response theory.~\cite{Antropov} It is however clear from fig.~\ref{fccdisp} that the energy differences that enter into the corrected frozen magnon method are close to the self-consistent results, witch indicates that we are doing a correct mapping of the self-consistent total energy landscape as calculated by our full potential APW+lo code.
+We also get substantially weaker nearest neighbour interaction compared to results of linear response theory.~\cite{Antropov} It is however clear from Fig.~\ref{fig3} that the {\it NSC-F} energy differences are close to the self-consistent results, which indicates that the mapping of the self-consistent total energy landscape is correct, at least for the high symmetry lines probed here.
 This is further reinforced by the close agreement between the exchange parameters calculated self-consistently from the transverse field and the ones obtained from the corrected frozen magnon method.
-We also note that our results for the $T_{C}$ give a decent match previous time-dependent density functional simulations~\cite{A-SpinD}.
+We also note that our results for the $T_{C}$ give a decent match to previous time-dependent density functional simulations~\cite{A-SpinD}.